SUNET/docker-edusign-app/README.rst

 EduSign app docker environment
 ==============================

-Docker environment for the deployment of an instance of edusign-app.
+Docker environment for the deployment of an instance of edusign-app, managed by docker-compose.

-The environment will consist on 2 docker containers, one running a front facing NGINX server protected by a Shibboleth SP and proxying the app (edusign-sp), and another with the eduSign app as a WSGI app driven by Gunicorn (edusign-app).
+The environment will consist on 2 docker containers, one (edusign-sp) running a front facing NGINX server protected by a Shibboleth SP and proxying the app, and another (edusign-app) with the eduSign app as a WSGI app driven by Gunicorn.

 This repo also provides the means to buid the docker images and publish them to docker.sunet.se.